A Generalization of von Neumann's Reduction from the Assignment Problem to Zero-Sum Games

 Observe that each column has exactly two nonzero entries.

-The assignment problem asks for a maximum weight matching in bipartite graph $G$ under edge weights $\mu_{ij}$.
-In the hide-and-seek game, the row player picks one vertex and the column players picks one edge, say $e = \{i,j\}$, of $G$.
-If the vertex is one of the endpoints of the edge, then the column player pays $\frac 1{\mu_{ij}}$ to the row player, and otherwise, no payment is made.
+The assignment problem asks for a maximum weight matching in bipartite graph $G$ under edge weights $\surplus_{ij}$.
+In the hide-and-seek game, the row player picks one vertex and the column player picks one edge, say $e = (i,j)$, of~$G$.
+If the vertex is one of the endpoints of the edge, then the column player pays $\frac 1{\surplus_{ij}}$ to the row player, and otherwise, no payment is made.
 The row player attempts to maximize his payoff and the column player minimizes the amount she has to pay.
 The reason for the name ``hide-and-seek'' should now be clear: the column player hides in an edge and the row player attempts to guess one of its endpoints.
 As usual, mixed strategies will be probability distributions over pure strategies.

 Consider the primal-dual pair of LPs for the assignment problem in $G$: the primal LP finds a maximum weight fractional perfect matching in $G$ and the dual LP finds a minimum generalized vertex cover.
 The most remarkable step in the construction given above is von Neumann's choice of the payoff matrix.
-Indeed, up to scaling, this matrix is exactly the constraint matrix of the LP.
+Indeed, up to a change in variables caused by scaling, this matrix is exactly the constraint matrix of the LP.
 He shows that for this payoff matrix, the optimal solutions to the primal and dual LPs yield maximin strategies for the column and row players, respectively.
 But why is the payment the reciprocal of the edge weight?